Kreachers/CS12B/README.md

-# Dicks-Out-For-Harambe
+# School Stuff
-My shit.
+My stuff.
 Go away.

 This is my github for school work as well as stuff i get from other places that i use